Whiteck/SoC-DE10/README.md

 > ./soc_vaader.py --build --load

-(don't forget to do a ./soc_vaader.py to check all possibilities)
+(don't forget to do a ./soc_vaader.py --help to check all possibilities)

 ## Export PATHs